 A Nahua Account of the Spanish Conquest

 Book 12 of the Florentine Codex narrates the Spanish invasion of Mexico, 1519–1521, in Nahuatl and from the point of view of the Nahuas who witnessed (and later wrote down a narrative of) the events.
 This book was edited by a Spanish friar, Bernardino de Sahagún, in the second half of the sixteenth century in central Mexico (not in Oaxaca, although Nahuas had outposts in the area of Oaxaca).
 The friar’s involvement probably affected the content to some degree, which is interesting to discuss with students.
 Another name for the volumes in which the story of the Spanish invasion appears is A General History of the Things of New Spain.
 This rich resource is available free on line in facsimile as a part of the World Digital Library.
 Book 12 includes illustrations that would be instructive to compare with the more European-centered paintings mentioned below.
 This online edition has an introduction in English, but the manuscript pages are in Nahuatl (right-hand column) with a Spanish translation (left-hand column).
-Here is a link to the English translation made by historian James Lockhart, chapter by chapter (gradually being added to the website, the Early Nahuatl Library).
+Here is a link to the English translation made by historian James Lockhart, chapter by chapter (in the Early Nahuatl Library).

 Miguel León-Portilla published a book that compiles indigenous views of the Spanish invasion and seizure of power, Visión de los vencidos (translated to English as Broken Spears), and a half-hour video based on León-Portilla’s book (in Spanish) is available free on YouTube.

 Spanish-Language Narratives about the Spanish Conquest